 “That means the monthly payments are lower than on a 15-year mortgage, which is fundamental to making homeownership viable for first-time buyers in their early earning years,” Nothaft writes on Freddie Mac’s website.
 “Moreover, by avoiding payment shock and negative amortization, fixed-rate borrowers are less likely to fall behind on their payments, – a plus for investors too.”

-But, as others like Alex J. Pollock of the American Enterprise Institute argue that common sentiment about the TYFRM has morphed to overstate its benefits and under-emphasize its flaws.
+But others, like Alex J. Pollock of the American Enterprise Institute, argue that common sentiment about the TYFRM has morphed to overstate its benefits and under-emphasize its flaws.
 And the inextricable link between GSEs and the mortgage market is a key reason why.

 “Discussions of housing finance give a shining religious aura to 30-year fixed-rate mortgages.
 They are the last refuge of the defenders of Fannie Mae and Freddie Mac, who argue that we have to have government guarantees so we can have 30-year FRMs.
 First, this argument is wrong.
 Second, the 30-year FRM is not the unmitigated blessing the Fannie and Freddie loyalists imply.
 Indeed, it is a big reason U.S. mortgage markets are in such bad shape.”